-Sasa Stojovic BA Hon, Pg Dip, MSc, MBACP, MUPCA
+BA Hon, Pg Dip, MSc, MUKCP, MBACP, MUPCA, MSAFPAC

-For many years, I have worked with individuals experiencing manifold variations of suffering - from everyday misery to profound and disconcerting despair; from identifiable complaints to more diffuse and unknown confusions and conflicts.
+I am an existential-analytic psychotherapist (UKCP accredited) who works with individuals experiencing manifold variations of suffering - from everyday misery to profound and disconcerting despair; from identifiable complaints to more diffuse and unknown confusions and conflicts.

 I provide a therapeutic space that facilitates the client's ability to begin to explore unresolved, deep-rooted and primary issues that have contributed to the manifestation of their current and often distressing symptoms.